robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 ![alt text](https://raw.githubusercontent.com/robertasdvarionas/Shipping-Tendencies-in-Klaipeda/refs/heads/main/Related%20Images/from_where_do_ships_arrive_to_Klaipeda.png)

-After getting our wanted queries and values we can use Power BI to create a nice and clean dashboard showcasing our results and trends that are happening in the Port of Klaipeda.
+After getting the wanted queries and values, I used **Power BI** to create a nice and clean dashboard showcasing our results and trends that are happening in the Port of Klaipeda.

 ![alt text](https://github.com/robertasdvarionas/Shipping-Tendencies-in-Klaipeda/blob/main/Related%20Images/Klaipedos%20Uosto%20Tendencijos_page-0001.jpg)